Before starting an addiction treatment program, you first need to go through some form of inpatient or outpatient detox treatment.

 What Is A Detoxification Program?

 Detoxification is the first step in the rehab process.
 During detox, drugs, alcohol, and their toxins are flushed from your body.
-This means that you may undergo withdrawal symptoms as your body rids itself of the harmful toxins from alcohol and drugs.
+This means that you may undergo withdrawal symptoms as your body rids itself with the harmful toxins from alcohol and drugs.

 Detoxification has the following objectives: